The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Discussions

 \subsection{Summary of Security Controls}

 Our review identifies numerous security controls considered by designers and researchers in the field of SCAIoT.
-Among these controls, one may refer to .
+Among these controls, one may refer to authentication, encryption, access control, reputation management, secure data analytics, security evaluation, intrusion detection \cite{rc1}, incident response, anomaly detection \cite{rc2}, malware detection and risk assessment.
 These security controls are depicted in Figure~\ref{FigSecMech}.